Breakpoint based online anomaly detection: Anomaly detection based on breakpoint detection

-As described in Algorithm~\ref{alg:stat-detection}, for each new observation $X_t$, the function $a$ is used to get the atypicity score.
+For each new observation $X_t$, the function $a$ is used to measure the atypicity of the point relative to the training set.
 The value of the score cannot be interpreted directly because the distribution of the scores under $\mathcal H_0$ is unknown.
 So its $p$-value is estimated using the calibration set.
 The more the data point is atypical, the closer the $p$-value is to $0$.
-The final step of Algorithm~\ref{alg:stat-detection} is to compare the $p$-value with a threshold.
-The observation is considered abnormal if the $p$-values is less than the threshold.

-The next section discusses the reason why this anomaly detector cannot be applied in case of time series containing breakpoints.
-Indeed, the definitions of training and calibration used in Algorithm~\ref{alg:stat-detection} have to be reconsidered.
+The data-driven threshold is estimated from the test set.